 Finally, Pitts' technique received attention in the recent field of \textit{universal proof theory} in which the uniform interpolation is linked to nicely behaved proof systems by inspecting the form of inference rules.
 So-called negative results have been established in the realm of intermediate logics stating that many of such logics cannot have a \textit{semi-analytic} sequent calculus \cite{Iemhoff19b}.
 Modal logics are also treated in this context \cite{Iem19a,AkbarTabatabai_Jalali25preprint,AkbarTabatabai_Jalali25}, but the negative results are in our opinion quite restrictive in the modal setting because only a few $\Box$-only rules are treated and a general format of `modal rule' is not provided.
 We hope to provide a first step to widen the scope of universal proof theory by studying both $\Box$ and $\Diam$.

 \begin{credits}

 The first author acknowledges the support by the Dutch Research Council (NWO) under the project \textit{Finding Interpolants: Proofs in Action} with file number VI.Veni.232.369 of the research programme Veni.
-The second author has been supported by a UKRI Future Leaders Fellowship, ‘Structure vs Invariants in Proofs’, project reference MR/S035540/1. \end{credits}
+The second author has been supported by (1) a UKRI Future Leaders Fellowship, ‘Structure vs Invariants in Proofs’, project reference MR/S035540/1, and (2) the Renaissance Philanthropy grant DEEPER. \end{credits}